GSA/digitalgov.gov/content/posts/2015/11/2015-11-20-ux-vs-cx-whats-the-dif-part-2.md

 slug: ux-vs-cx-whats-the-dif-part-2
 date: 2015-11-20 11:10:26 -0400
 title: 'UX vs. CX: What&#8217;s the Dif?
 Part 2'
-summary: 'In honor of World Usability Day, which happened on November 12, we&rsquo;d like to demystify two extremely important and oft-confusing acronyms&mdash;CX and UX.
+summary: 'In honor of World Usability Day, which happened on November 12, we’d like to demystify two extremely important and oft-confusing acronyms&mdash;CX and UX.
 Customer Experience (CX) and User Experience (UX), while related, focus on different aspects of service delivery.
 The New Landscape {{< legacy-img src="2015/11/250-x-250-UX-VS-CX-drawing.jpg" alt="Venn diagram shows that User Experience (U X) is a'
 authors:
   - rflagg
 categories: